GraceKeane/GraphTheoryProject_G00359990/overview.md

 ### Beginner calculations <br>
 <b> Converting X|YZ to NFA format </b> <br>
 For this equation i broke the regex up into smaller parts.
 Diagram 1 demonstrates the Or operators functionality between "X" and "YZ".
 The Or operator in this case has two transitions between them.
 Diagram 2 demonstrates breaking down the "YZ" into its constituent components.
 YZ has an intermediate state.
 The circle on the left is called the begining state and the right circle is called the accept state.
-I created and designed these diagrams myself using the paint application on my PC <br>
+I created and designed these diagrams myself using the microsoft paint application on my PC <br>

 <p align="center">
   <img src="https://github.com/GraceKeane/GraphTheoryProject_G00359990/blob/master/Thompson's%20expressions%20%26%20descriptions/cal1.PNG" width="250" height="250">